gerardsimons/recoll-albert/README.md

 If you prefer to have a trigger you can uncomment the `__trigger__ = "rc "` line so that it triggers only when you type `rc` first followed by whatever query should be sent to Recoll.

+Note also the boolean flag `remove_duplicates` which will remove possible duplicate hits inside of archives that share the same URL.
+By default this is set to True.

 ### Actions

 Currently there are five actions associated to this plugin.
 The actions are identical to the default `FileExtension`